aj0415/parking-lot/README.md

     $ parking-remove-db

-This command will delete the 'parking.db' SQLite database file and all the data in the database
+This command will delete the `parking.db` SQLite database file and all the data in the database